RJT1990/pyflux/docs/source/bayes.rst

 Bayesian Inference
 ==================================

-PyFlux supports Bayesian inference for most of its models.
+PyFlux supports Bayesian inference for all the model types on offer.

 Interface
 ----------

-To view the current priors, you should print the model's parameter object.
+To view the current priors, you should print the model's latent variable object.
 For example:

 .. code-block:: python
    :linenos: